 Tunisia Country Report

-Restrictions on foreign investment are likely to be reduced in line with IMF recommendations.
-The increased level of operational risk prompted by the 2011 revolution has persisted, including a significant uptick in labour strikes, primarily affecting the public sector.
+Restrictions on foreign investment are likely to be reduced in line with International Monetary Fund (IMF) recommendations.
+The increased level of operational risk prompted by the 2011 revolution has persisted, including a substantial uptick in labour strikes, primarily affecting the public sector.
 Infrastructure is of generally high quality.
 Corruption and bureaucratic inefficiency remains a hindrance to foreign operators investing in specific projects, particularly those involving public works.
-The government is likely to face significant bureaucratic resistance to promoting improvements in these areas, ensuring progress will be slow in 2018.
+The government will probably face major bureaucratic resistance to promoting improvements in these areas, ensuring progress will be slow in 2019.

-Tunisia's security framework was significantly weakened by the 2011 revolution and has only slowly been restored.
+Tunisia's security framework was substantially weakened by the 2011 revolution and has only slowly been restored.
 The army has struggled to cover the resulting shortfall in security capacity.
-Of particular concern remains control over the porous borders with Libya and Algeria.
+Of particular concern remains control over the porous borders with Algeria and Libya.
 Domestic militant networks, small cells, and self-radicalised individuals have benefited from easy access to the experience of foreign jihadists based in Iraq, Libya, and Syria.
-The likely return of Tunisian jihadists from Libya is likely to maintain the high risk of terrorist attacks throughout 2018.
+The likely return of Tunisian jihadists from Libya will probably maintain the high risk of terrorist attacks throughout 2019.

 Tunisia's relations with its neighbours are generally good, and interstate war is extremely unlikely in the five-year outlook.
 Following the disbandment of the former state security apparatus, the army has taken a larger role in Tunisia's internal security.
 This includes policing Tunisia's desert border areas against smugglers and jihadist militants; maintaining security at strategic locations such as ports, airports, and embassies; and preventing disruption and damage during outbreaks of political and labour unrest at energy assets.
 The army's small size means that it is ill-equipped to conclusively deal with persisting jihadist activity near the Algerian and Libyan borders.

 Hepatitis A: A vaccine is available for anyone over one year of age.
 The vaccine may not be effective for certain people, e.g. those born before 1945 and who lived as a child in a developing country and/or have a past history of jaundice (icterus).
 These people can instead get a shot of immune globulin (IG) to boost their immunity against the disease.